-Japan is one of the most expensive countries in the world to visit as a tourist, but don't let the cost put you off - this is one of the most interesting destinations in the world to visit and the price you pay is worth it.
-There are lots though of ways to experience this country on the cheap, below you can view our top tips for visiting Japan on a budget...
+Japan is one of the most expensive countries in the world to visit as a tourist, but don't let the cost put you off - this is one of the most interesting destinations you will ever experience and the price you pay is worth it.
+There are lots though of ways to travel on the cheap and below you can view our top tips for how to visit Japan on a budget...

 1. Peach Airways